 Chan performs also as Principal Harp with the Brantford Symphony Orchestra since 2008.
 The highlights of his solo appearances with them include the Harp Concerto by Vancouver’s Juno-Award winning composer Michael Conway Baker in 2018.
 Chan was selected by the composer to present the same work in Vancouver as part of the celebration concert for his 86th Birthday in 2022, where he additionally introduced a new work: Three Meditations for solo harp and orchestra, written for Chan by Constantine Caravassilis.

 Enthusiastic to expand the harp’s repertoire, Chan works with composers closely, premiering and advocating new Canadian works.
-He was invited to present Canadian music in front of an international audience at the World Harp Congress 2017 in Hong Kong, premiering “Three Dances for Ocyrrhoe” by Constantine Caravassilis.
+He was invited to present Canadian music in front of an international audience in Hong Kong, premiering “Three Dances for Ocyrrhoe” in 2017 by Constantine Caravassilis.
 Also written for Chan, Caravassilis’ Illuminatum for Two Harps and Men’s Chorus was premiered at the Harps on the Hill Festival.
 Caravassilis’ latest project, Hiraeth — a magnificent four-movement Concerto for Harp and Orchestra, has recently been completed.

 Chan founded Harps on the Hill, a specialized harp school in Markham Ontario that advocates the appreciation of the harp both in its performance and teaching.
 A school of an international population of harp students, it has hosted masterclasses by faculty members of world-renowned music institutions including Juilliard, Eastman, Yale, Peabody, and others.
 Visiting students have come from around Canada, Australia, China, England, France, Hong Kong, Japan, Singapore, Spain and USA.